livankrekh/WalkingMarvin/README.md

 ```shell
 > ./install.sh
 ```
-It will install `python3.7` with all dependencies inside the virtualenv named `venv`.
+It installs `python3.7` with all dependencies inside the virtualenv named `venv`.

 To run Marvin, please, use the following commands:
 ```shell